 The Auckland Māori Community Centre in inner-city Freemans Bay opened in 1948 as a pan-tribal Māori social and cultural centre.
 It provided a place for recently urbanised Māori to meet other new arrivals and receive support in adjusting to urban life.
-The centre put on a mix of informal and formal events, such as dances (shown here in the early 1960s), hui (meetings) and tangi (funerals).
-Its role was eventually supplanted in the 1970s by new urban marae, closer to where Māori lived in suburban Auckland.
+The centre put on a mix of informal and formal events, including dances (shown here in the early 1960s), hui (meetings) and tangi (funerals).
+It was supplanted in the 1970s by new urban marae, closer to the suburbs in which most Māori in Auckland now lived.

 Using this item